willdurand/Hateoas/README.md

 ```

 This library also provides a `LinkBuilder` which relies on a `RouterInterface`
-instance under the wood.
+instance under the hood.
 In Symfony2, you could use the `router` service as
 shown in the following example, but this library is not tied to Symfony2, just
 to the Routing component by now.